eddiejessup/porc/source/index.md

 Parameter  | Description
 ---------- | -----------
-collection | the collection to query. query      | a [Lucene](http://lucene.apache.org/core/4_3_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview) query string. limit      | the number of results to return. (default: 10, max: 100) offset     | the starting position of the results. (default: 0)
+collection | the collection to search. query      | a [Lucene](http://lucene.apache.org/core/4_3_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview) query string. limit      | the number of results to return. (default: 10, max: 100) offset     | the starting position of the results. (default: 0)